24 hours in Florence, Italy: an art lover’s itinerary for one day in Florence

 San Marco Museum or Accademia Gallery

 The two primary museums that visitors flock to in Florence are the Uffizi Gallery and the Accademia.
-Both will be packed with crowds and it’s wise to book tickets ahead to guarantee entry.

 The Uffizi Gallery is a world-famous collection, primarily of Renaissance artwork, and although it is busy, it is unmissable.
 This is my suggestion for the afternoon.

 The Accademia Gallery houses Michelangelo’s David, along with many other incredible sculptures.
 Unless you're a die-hard David fan, I don’t think this museum is necessary, and I’d bet that you would enjoy the nearby San Marco Museum much better.
+My itinerary follows this suggestion.

-San Marco Museum: Open Tuesdays-Saturdays, 8:15 AM - 1:50 PM
+San Marco Museum: Open Tuesdays-Saturdays, 8:30 AM–1:50 PM (last entry 12:45 PM)

-Accademia Gallery: Open Tuesdays-Sundays, 8:15 AM - 6:20 PM
+Accademia Gallery: Open Tuesdays-Sundays, 8:15 AM–6:50 PM, with last admission around 6:20 PM

 What makes the San Marco Museum so special?